 How to Apply for Funding

-The period to apply for a Fall 2020 Grant from the Upper Kern Fisheries Enhancement Fund is June 1 – 5 p.m.
-July 17, 2020.
-Projects submitted for the Fall 2020 grant application round will be voted on in a meeting of the Upper Kern Fisheries Enhancement Fund Committee (“Committee”) on September 22, 2020.
-Projects approved by the Committee will then be submitted to the Board of Directors of Kern Community Foundation for final approval.
+The period to apply for a Fall 2020 Grant from the Upper Kern Fisheries Enhancement Fund is closed.
+The period for applying for Spring 2021 funding will be from Dec.
+1, 2020 through Jan.
+15, 2021.
+Projects submitted for the Spring 2021 grant application round will be voted on in a meeting of the Upper Kern Fisheries Enhancement Fund Committee (“Committee”) to be held on Tuesday, March 23, 2021.
+Meetings are open to the public and are usually held at the offices of Kern Community Foundation in Bakersfield; however, during the COVID-19 crisis, they are held virtually via Zoom and telephone.
+Anyone interested in attending may contact Louis@kernfoundation.org.
+Projects approved for funding by the Committee are submitted to the Board of Directors of Kern Community Foundation for final approval.

 You can access the grant application through Kern Community Foundation’s Online Grants Platform.
 Projects that meet the following criteria will be eligible to apply for funding: